Axnjr/SEM7/GTDS.md

 is a refinement of Nash equilibrium specifically designed for extensive-form games, which involve sequential decision-making.
 In SPE, players' strategies form a Nash equilibrium in every subgame of the original game, ensuring rationality at every stage of play.

+# 5. A Sequential Equilibrium:
+is a refinement of subgame perfect equilibrium (SPE) for extensive-form games, particularly those with imperfect information.
+It ensures not only that players' strategies are optimal but also that their beliefs about the game state are consistent with the strategies played.
+## Key Components of Sequential Equilibrium
+- Strategies `(𝜎)`: A complete plan of action for each player, specifying what action they will take at every decision point.
+- Beliefs `(𝜇)`: Players' probability distributions over the nodes in their information sets, reflecting what they think is likely to have happened in the game so far.

+## Differences from Subgame Perfect Equilibrium
+- `SPE` applies to all subgames, but it doesn't explicitly account for beliefs in games with imperfect information.
+- Sequential equilibrium `incorporates both strategies and beliefs`, making it more applicable to games `where players are uncertain about what has happened in the past`.
+## Applications of Sequential Equilibrium
+- Signaling in Economics: Understanding how parties convey private information (e.g., job market signaling).
+- Bargaining: Modeling negotiations where parties have private valuations.
+- Dynamic Games: Studying behavior in multi-stage games with incomplete information.